Adding a Redis Caching Layer to a Headless Next.js Frontend with a PHP Backend Using Conditional Requests

 Usage in a Next.js page

-Here we simply use our new fetch method to request a backend URL and output the Response to the browser.
+Here we simply use our custom fetch function to request a backend URL and render the response.
 Make sure to adjust the URL to a valid URL (wherever your backend or test backend actually responds).

 So this is the counterpart to what we did earlier in the fetchWithRedis.ts file.

-While servers like Traefik or Nginx can add Etags out-of-the-box – at least for static assets such as files and images, we want to control the freshness of dynamic PHP responses as well, wether its a JSON API Response, GraphQL Response, HTML Fragments or something else.
+While servers like Traefik or Nginx can add Etags out-of-the-box – at least for static assets such as files and images, we want to control the freshness of dynamic PHP responses as well, whether it’s a JSON API, GraphQL response, HTML fragment, or something else.

 Benchmarks

 So how does Redis perform in comparison to Next.js built-in caches?
-Using hey I fired up 200 requests against my Next.js endpoint with a concurrency of 2.
+Using hey, I ran 200 requests against the Next.js endpoint with a concurrency of 2.

 I get the following results: